 was hugely generous towards others, never bothering

 about financial security.
 He was a great

 supporter of charity work, generously helping many

 First World War veterans, Doctor Barnardo’s Homes, and

 He also helped raise funds for fellow artist Louis

-and Blanche enjoyed the theatre.
+Both George and Blanche enjoyed

-opera society, and he
+local dramatic and opera society, and he would sit in

 George remained a passionate angler, something he’d picked up from fishing trips with his father.
 He was not keen on town life and liked to get away whenever he could to the solitude of a countryside river.

 man but through bad investments and his unceasing